wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmm-to-vmm-with-powershell-resource-manager.md

 ## Next steps

-For questions and comments on this scenario visit the [Site Recovery <!-- deleted by customization forum](https://social.msdn.microsoft.com/forums/azure/home?forum=hypervrecovmgr/) --><!-- keep by customization: begin --> forum](https://social.msdn.microsoft.com/forums/zh-cn/home?forum=hypervrecovmgr/) <!-- keep by customization: end -->
+For questions and comments on this scenario visit the [Site Recovery forum](https://social.msdn.microsoft.com/forums/azure/home?forum=hypervrecovmgr/)